Nissan Primera

 The Nissan Primera (日産・プリメーラ, Nissan Purimēra) is a large family car which was produced by the Japanese automaker Nissan from 1990 to 2007, for the markets in Japan and Europe.
 In Japan, it replaced the Auster/Stanza, and was exclusive to Nissan Prince Store locations.
 In North America, it was the entry level luxury sports sedan for the Infiniti brand.
-The word "primera" in Spanish means "first", in its female form.
+The word "primera" in Spanish means "first", in its feminine form.

 First generation (P10; 1990)

 Since 1986, Nissan had been building Bluebirds — essentially a rebadged home market Auster/Stanza – for the market in Europe at its factory in Washington, Tyne and Wear, England.
 Nissan showcased the Primera X concept car at the 1989 Tokyo Motor Show as part of Project 901 (Nissan's performance vision for 1990), and concept car UV.X at the 1989 Frankfurt Motor Show.
 The design was specifically targeted at European buyers.

 Having originally launched in Japan in February 1990, Nissan replaced the United Kingdom's Bluebird with the slightly smaller Primera in September that year.
-It had a conventional front wheel drive chassis and five speed manual gearbox, with some versions getting the option of a four speed automatic.
+It had a conventional, front-wheel drive chassis and five-speed manual gearbox, with some versions getting the option of a four-speed automatic.

 Power came from 1.6-litre carbureted (not available in Japan, except in the Avenir Cargo van version) and 1.8-litre and 2.0-litre injection petrol engines.
 In Europe, a 2.0-litre diesel followed from 1992 onwards, while a 1.6-litre injection gasoline was introduced at the end of 1993.
 The 1.8 was originally a single point injection model (SR18Di); a multi point injection with more power was added in 1991.
+For the domestic Japanese market there was also a very rare version built and tuned by Japanese tuning company Autech: these models came with special Autech suspension and interior packages and a tuned SR20DE 2.0-litre engine making 180 PS.

 The 1.8-litre version was not built with left-hand drive and was not sold in continental Europe.
 Bodystyles were four- and five-door saloons.
 A five-door estate was also offered as the Primera Traveller; however, it was based on the slightly different sheet metal of the Nissan Avenir and was only made in Japan.
 With the exception of the UK GT, only the four-door model was available in Japan.